linkerd/website/linkerd.io/content/2/tasks/enabling-addons.md

 ]
 +++

-Linkerd can also be installed with a number of add-ons, allowing users to get a great out of the box experience around popular service mesh use-cases.
+Linkerd can also be installed with a number of Add-On's, allowing users to get a great out of the box experience around popular service mesh use-cases.
 These Add-On's are coupled with the control plane installation and integrate well with Linkerd.

-Add-Ons in Linkerd are optional and configurable.
-A configuration file is passed to the install operation (avaialable  both through Helm and CLI).
+Add-On's in Linkerd are optional and configurable.
+A configuration file is passed to the install operation (available  both through Helm and CLI).
 This config is also stored as a configmap called `linkerd-values`, allowing upgrades to work seamlessly without having user to pass the config file again.
 Configuration can be updated [during upgrades](https://linkerd.io/2/tasks/upgrade/).

 {{< note >}}
-Add-on's are available in Linkerd starting from `edge-20.2.3`.
+Add-On's are available in Linkerd starting from `edge-20.2.3`.
 {{< /note>}}

 You can find the list of add-ons present in the